Space, the Final Frontier

 Now turn off the original text layer's visibility.
 Then Cmd+Click the text layer's thumbnail on the layers panel to create a selection of your text.

-For the next step you'll need to download and install the Free Dust Particles Brush Set
+For the next step you'll need to download and install the Free Dust Particles Brush Set from WeGraphics.

 Create a new layer above the radial blurred text layer.
 Choose a dust particles brush, scale it down to around 500 pixels and begin clicking around the selection.